greiginsydney/captureKNX/docs/advanced-applications.md

   <img src="https://github.com/user-attachments/assets/f5cd44ab-5219-4930-a20e-c2b0d0e73914" width="25%">
 </p>

 Let's say you're in the process of configuring and debugging a new KNX installation, but the customer's IT infrastructure's not been commissioned yet.
-If you can't get the knxLogger onto a network, how can you talk to it?
+If you can't get the captureKNX onto a network, how can you talk to it?

 Not a problem, just turn its host Pi *into* the network!
 The Raspberry Pi's in-built Wi-Fi radio is able to behave as a Wi-Fi network of its own.
-You can leave the knxLogger on-site, and each day connect your PC to it and review the logs from overnight and the day before.
-When the customer's network is provisioned, just flip the knxLogger back to being a client (whether that be wired or wireless).
+You can leave the captureKNX on-site, and each day connect your PC to it and review the logs from overnight and the day before.
+When the customer's network is provisioned, just flip the captureKNX back to being a client (whether that be wired or wireless).

 Note that the Raspberry Pi's on-board hardware only supports 2.4GHz wireless, not 5GHz.
 (If you have a need for the 5GHz band, you can plug in a USB W-Fi dongle.)